Dihadron fragmentation functions in the quark-jet model: Transversely polarized quarks: Validation of MC results

-We can readily see from Eqs.~(\ref{EQ_HANG_NL2},\ref{EQ_HPERP_NL2}) that both of the transverse polarization dependent DiFFs share the same generation mechanism.
+We can readily see from Eqs.~(\ref{EQ_HANG_NL2},\ref{EQ_HPERP_NL2}) that both of the transverse-polarization-dependent DiFFs share the same generation mechanism.
 The first contribution, $\hat{H}^{\perp (q\to q_1)} \hat{D}^{(q_1\to h_2)}$, encodes the transverse momentum "recoil" effect in the hadronization chain.
 The Collins effect in the first emission step creates some modulation with respect to the azimuthal angle of the transverse momentum of the remnant quark, and consequently $h_1$ via momentum conservation (\ref{EQ_H1_TM}).
 A fraction of this momentum is then transferred to the second hadron $h_2$ according to Eq.~(\ref{EQ_H2_TM}).
-The second and the third terms, $ \hat{H}_T^{(q\to q_1)} \hat{H}^{\perp ({q_1\to h_2})}$ and $ \hat{H}_T^{\perp(q\to q_1)} \hat{H}^{\perp ({q_1\to h_2})}$, involve the transversity and the pretzelocity SFs in the first emission step, that transfer the transverse polarization of the initial quark to $q_1$, see \Eq{EQ_ST1}.
+The second and third terms, $ \hat{H}_T^{(q\to q_1)} \hat{H}^{\perp ({q_1\to h_2})}$ and $ \hat{H}_T^{\perp(q\to q_1)} \hat{H}^{\perp ({q_1\to h_2})}$, involve the transversity and the pretzelocity SFs in the first emission step, which transfer the transverse polarization of the initial quark to $q_1$; see \Eq{EQ_ST1}.
 Then, this transverse polarization is correlated with the transverse momentum of the produced hadron, $h_2$, via the Collins effect in the second emission step.

-Explicit integral expressions (IE) for $H_1^{\SA, e^+e^-}$, $H_1^{\SA, SIDIS}$, $H_1^{\perp, e^+e^-}$, $H_1^{\perp, SIDIS}$ are easily obtained by calculating the Fourier cosine moments using Eqs.~(\ref{EQ_HANG_MOM_MH}, \ref{EQ_HPERP_MOM_MH}) and forming the corresponding combinations given in Eqs.~(\ref{EQ_HANG_EE}-\ref{EQ_HPERP_SIDIS}).
+Explicit integral expressions (IE) for $H_1^{\SA ,[0]}$, $H_1^{\SA, SIDIS}$, $H_1^{\perp ,[0]}$, and $H_1^{\perp, SIDIS}$ are easily obtained by calculating the Fourier cosine moments using Eqs.~(\ref{EQ_HANG_MOM_MH})-(\ref{EQ_HPERP_MOM_MH}) and forming the corresponding combinations given in Eqs.~(\ref{EQ_HANG_EE})-(\ref{EQ_HPERP_SIDIS}).
 We can then use the NJL model expressions for the SFs from Ref.~\cite{Matevosyan:2016fwi} to compute the integrals and obtain the numerical results.

-In Fig.~\ref{PLOT_HANG_HPERP_NL2} we compare the transverse polarization dependent DiFFs calculated using the IEs and MC simulations for $\pi^+\pi^-$ pairs, in particular the results for $H_1^{\SA, e^+e^-}$, $H_1^{\SA, SIDIS}$ (a) and $H_1^{\perp, e^+e^-}$, $H_1^{\perp, SIDIS}$ (b).
+In Fig.~\ref{PLOT_HANG_HPERP_NL2} we compare the transverse-polarization-dependent DiFFs calculated using the IEs and MC simulations for $\pi^+\pi^-$ pairs, in particular the results for (a) $\tilde{H}_1^{\SA ,[0]}$, $\tilde{H}_1^{\SA, SIDIS}$ and (b) $\tilde{H}_1^{\perp ,[0]}$, $\tilde{H}_1^{\perp, SIDIS}$.
 The MC simulations are plotted using the solid and dashed lines, while the crosses and open circles show the IE results.
-We achieved excellent agreement between the two methods for all four DiFFs considered, demonstrating the reliability of of our MC simulations.
+We achieved excellent agreement between the two methods for all four DiFFs considered, demonstrating the reliability of our MC simulations.